laverdinec/karaf-sample-rest-service/README.md

 Rebuild a snapshot of your artifact using `mvn install`, go back to the web console and see for yourself that the _Last Modified_ argument was updated.

-## Add some features to the rest service
+## Add some features to the rest service péniche

 Now it's your turn to add some useful methods to SampleService and deploy them.
 How about a feature that adds two numbers?